-The difference between the above one and this is whether it has a default trigger or not.
-In this latter case, lr_drop() has its default trigger so that unless another trigger is specified via extend() method, the trigger specified in make_extension() is used as default.
-So the code below acts the same as the former example, i.e., it reduces the learning rate every 10 epochs.
+The difference between the above example and this is whether it has a default trigger or not.
+In the latter case, lr_drop() has its default trigger so that unless another trigger is specified via extend() method, the trigger specified in make_extension() is used by default.
+The code below acts the same as the former example, i.e., it reduces the learning rate every 10 epochs.